-Whether you’re a new outdoorist who wants to try spending a weekend in nature (with the comforts of home), want to visit a beautiful destination without staying in a typical hotel, or just crave a unique getaway experience that revolves around being outside without really roughing it, glamping is a great choice.
+Whether you’re unsure about camping but want to try spending a weekend in nature (with the comforts of home), want to visit a beautiful destination without staying in a typical hotel, or just crave a unique getaway experience that revolves around being outside without really roughing it, glamping is a great choice.
+So let’s go glamping in Florida!

 Short for “glamorous camping”, glamping provides the chance to seek out adventure, unwind, and connect with Mother Nature without sacrificing the luxuries of vacation or creature comforts of everyday life.
 Glamping has existed for centuries in different iterations, dating all the way back to the admittedly more functional yet frivolous palatial tents of globetrotting monarchs who set up camp in spectacular fashion around the world.
 But most will recognize the canvas glamping tents used in the 1920s by wealthy British and American travelers on safari in Africa that are still popular today.

-Want to explore the tropical waters, white-sand beaches, and stunning coastline of the Sunshine State?
-Here are our top picks for the best Florida glamping rentals to visit this season—or the next.
+So, want to explore the tropical waters, white-sand beaches, and stunning coastline of the Sunshine State?
+Below are our top picks for the best Florida glamping rentals to visit this season—or the next.

-The 8 Best Places to Go Glamping in Florida
+The 10 Best Glamping Spots in Florida to Explore Year Round

 Vibe: Total Dude Ranch